steemfiles/condenser/README.md

 yarn run production
 ```

-When launching condenser in production mode it will automatically use 1
+When launching condenser in production mode it will automatically use one
 process per available core.
 You will be able to access the front-end at
 http://localhost:8080 by default.